ccie18643/PyTCP/README.md

 ### Clonning the GitHub repository

-In most cases PyTCP should be cloned directly from GitHub.
+In most cases, PyTCP should be cloned directly from GitHub, as this type of installation provides full development and testing environment.

 ```shell
 git clone https://github.com/ccie18643/RusTCP